stonesam92/ChitChat/Readme.markdown

 | Search past conversations                      | ⌘F        |
 | Jump to your 1st ..
 9th most recent converation| ⌘1 .. ⌘9  |

 Inspired by, and in small part based on, [Messenger for Mac](http://fbmacmessenger.rsms.me/), created by [Rasmus Andersson](https://twitter.com/rsms).
-WhatsMac uses some code from this project.
+ChitChat uses some code from this project.

 ##Feature Support